 Deciding whether to use Ceph vs. Gluster depends on numerous factors, but either can provide extendable and stable storage of your data.
 Companies looking for easily accessible storage that can quickly scale up or down may find that Ceph works well.
 Those who plan on storing massive amounts of data without too much movement should probably look into Gluster.

 Looking for more storage and big data solutions?
-Check out our Product Selection Tool for comparisons, reviews, and suggestions.
+Check out our Cloud Backup and Storage software category page for comparisons, reviews, and suggestions.